Samy-33/blog/posts/quickblog-setup.md

 * [BigRock](https://www.bigrock.in)
 * [Hostinger](https://www.hostinger.in/domain-name-search)

-Once you get buy a domain, transfer your domain to cloudflare by following [these steps](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/)
+Once you get a domain, transfer it to cloudflare by following [these steps](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/).

 Setting up a custom domain for your page is simple.
 Open our page project, and go to **Custom domains** tab.
 Click on **Set up a custom domain** and follow the steps.